rickmwas/migrate-agrifusion/README.md

 Notes

 - Do NOT commit `.env` (this repo now includes `.env.example`).
-- If you don't have Vertex credentials, you can stub the LLM responses during development or set VERTEX_API_KEY for testing.
+- If you don't have Gemini credentials, you can stub the LLM responses during development or set Gemini_API_KEY for testing.

-If you'd like, I can add scripts to run the frontend and backend together (concurrently) or prepare Docker configs.